SAP-archive/techne/docs/markdown/Guidelines.md

         <hr id="guidelines-system-errors">

         <h3>System Errors</h3>
         <p>Every service in YaaS uses the common error message schema for error response payloads.
 However, these messages are typically not human-friendly.
 We recommend using the error code mapping below to help people recover quickly when an error occurs.
-For more information consult the API Best Practices page (link to https://devportal.yaas.io/tools/apibestpractices/index.html#Errors) in the Dev Portal.</p>
+For more information consult the <a href="https://devportal.yaas.io/tools/apibestpractices/index.html#Errors" target="_blank">API Best Practices</a> page in the Dev Portal.</p>

         <table class="table teche-table error-message-table">
             <tr>
                 <th>HTTP Code</th>